-Use Secrets Manager to write, read, and manage your secrets, keys, and Transport Layer Security (TLS) certificates within a unique source that allows access to other authorized platform services on your behalf.
+Use secrets manager to write and manage your secrets, keys, and Transport Layer Security (TLS) artifacts.
+You can read the metadata of the secrets, but the actual secrets can be consumed only by authorized platform services on your behalf.

 Shared secrets are used for symmetric encryption and decryption, where the secret is known by both the message sender and the message recipient.